All Episodes

 We're not allowed to have a normal everyday life.

-I said, Do you realize how much better life in this country gets every day?
+I said, do you realize how much better life in this country gets every day?

-Look at the life expectancy, look at our quality of life, look at our standard of living.
+Look at our standard of living.

-I talked about you want to see real abject poverty, and you want to get depressed, go where I've been, go to Afghanistan, and look at how people, and they don't complain about it, that their lives there are what they are.
+Go to Afghanistan and look at how people, and they don't complain about it, that their lives there are what they are.

 They're normal.

-People are going up and down a hill 3,000 feet every day just to get fresh water because there aren't any pipes and there's no plumbing.
+People going up and down a hill 3,000 feet every day just to get fresh water because there aren't any pipes and there's no plumbing.

-Uh and and yet we could if it's not if it's not bird flu, if it's not global warming, now it's hurricanes, uh, or it's the war in Iraq, or it's domestic spying, or it's something every day is a crisis.
+And yet if it's not bird flu, if it's not global warming, now it's hurricanes, or it's the war in Iraq, or it's domestic spying, or it's something.

-Pandemic, we don't know, but uh the evidence so far is that all of these.
+Well, it happens, yeah, pandemic, we don't know, but the evidence so far is that all of these look, I said, look at AIDS.

-I mean, 20 years ago, AIDS was supposed to have infected all of us by the it was gonna wipe us, that was gonna spread to the heterosexual population.
+I mean, 20 years ago, AIDS was supposed to have infected all of us by it was going to wipe us out.

 It hasn't.